 Roofing is an important part of any home.
 It’s your home’s first line of defense against the elements, and helps complete its curb appeal.
-Since log cabins have very different appearances than traditional, stick-built style homes, it means that the way that the home interacts with the roof, in terms of appearance, will also be different.
+Since log homes have very different appearances than traditional, stick-built style homes, it means that cabin roofing will also be different.

 Ideally, a roof will always match the style of the home, complementing it so it creates a cohesive exterior.
 With a log cabin, this is especially crucial.
 While it is possible to use traditional roofing styles with a log home, it’s important to pay attention to the little details such as type of shingle, color, and roof pitch to ensure that you get the best look and performance for your log home.

 Metal roofs are one of the most popular types and styles of roofs for use with log cabins.
 This is true whether you have a traditional log home or whether you have a home clad with log-look siding.

 This is mostly due to location; log homes tend to be in more rural areas where a sturdy, low maintenance roof is necessary.
 Metal roofs come in a range of different styles and colors, and all are very durable and long-lasting, which is often necessary in rural areas.

 There are two basic types of metal roofs that people may use with log homes.
 The first is what’s known as a standing seam roof.
 This is made of either aluminum or steel, and is clearly made of metal.
 Long metal pieces run the length of the roof along the pitch, and where the join at the seam is slightly raised, giving the roof its name.